tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. In the editor, select **Save** button to persist your changes to the configuration.

     > **Note**: This **.proj** file contains the NuGet package reference necessary to import the [SixLabors.ImageSharp](https://www.nuget.org/packages/Microsoft.Azure.Storage.Blob/11.0.0) package.

-1. Select the **function.proj** file to view the contents of the file.

 1. Select the **run.csx** file to return to the editor for the **FileParser** function.